nvti/snowball_consensus/README.md

 ## Test setup

+1. Peer-to-peer

+I implement 2 kind of peer-to-peer network: use libp2p and simple http service

+- libp2p: libp2p work perfectly but it cost too much memory
+  - just start service: about 35MB
+  - send large request to others: maybe about 80MB of RAM
+- simple http service: I create a central registry to manage list of living node.
+You can read more about design of this service [here](pkg/p2p/http/README.md)

-1. Probability of a node data
+2. Probability of a node data

 I do a trick to make the test more realistic: make sure that more than 30% of the node have the same data.
 I do that by using this code: